yun-cheng/my_browser_assistant/README.md

 ## Architecture

 - **Background service worker** – Registers the side panel and listens for the extension icon click so the panel toggles open/closed per-window.
-- **Content module** – Injected on every page and boots the single `VideoSpeedFeature`.
+- **Content module** – Injected on every page and boots the single `PlaybackOverlayFeature`.
 It watches the DOM (including shadow roots) for `<video>` elements, instantiates controllers, and dispatches keyboard shortcuts.
-- **VideoSpeedController/Overlay** – Each controller wraps a `<video>` element, handles rate/seeking changes, and syncs the draggable overlay (showing `speed/current-step`).
+- **PlaybackController/Overlay** – Each controller wraps a `<video>` element, handles rate/seeking changes, and syncs the draggable overlay (showing `speed/current-step`).
 The overlay persists ratios so it stays relative in fullscreen.
 - **Side panel** – A standalone UI hooked into `chrome.storage.sync`.
 Settings flow: user input → `sidepanel.js` → `saveSettings` → storage → content script via `subscribeToSettings`.